-As the Assistant Dean for Health Equity, Diversity, and Inclusion, Dr. Saunders provides individual student counseling and advising to students and supports and advises school-sponsored affinity groups.
+As the Interim Associate Dean for Health Equity, Diversity, and Inclusion, Dr. Saunders provides individual student counseling and advising to students and supports and advises school-sponsored affinity groups.
 Dr. Saunders also plays a key role in ensuring a diverse pipeline of students, both through her involvement in the Pritzker admissions process and through her work with the summer pathway programs sponsored by the Pritzker School of Medicine.
 Her research focuses on the impact of an intensive patient referral and education program prior to renal replacement therapy, and she is pilot testing an interactive computer adaptive chronic kidney disease education program for hospitalized African American patients.
 Dr. Saunders is the principal investigator of an NIDDK R01 grant for the former project.

 Dr. Saunders received her medical degree from the University of Pennsylvania School of Medicine and her Master’s in Public Health from Johns Hopkins University before completing her residency in Internal Medicine and Pediatrics at the University of Chicago.
 Dr. Saunders is a general internist who spent two years as a Hospitalist Scholar and a Fellow in the MacLean Center for Clinical Medical Ethics before joining our faculty in 2010.
 Dr. Saunders has also significantly developed her skills as a medical educator through completion of the MERITS Medical Education Fellowship.

 Assistant Dean of Medical Student Research

 Associate Professor of Pediatrics